-Students with questions about financial aid can contact the Dean of Students in the first instance: Rania Kassem (rania.kassem@auw.edu.bd).
+A student with questions about financial aid can contact the Dean of Students in the first instance.
 There is a limited financial aid fund: financial.aid@auw.edu.bd.
-The students can also reach out to the Finance Office for further assistance.
+Students can also reach out to the Finance Office for further assistance.